-If your New Year’s resolution involves losing weight or eating healthier, you should be reading the labels on everything you eat and drink.
-But what should you look for?
-And what do all the numbers mean?
+If you’re looking to lose weight or eat healthier, you should be reading the labels on everything you eat and drink.
+But it can be difficult to know what to look for and what all of the information really means.

-All of the information related to the nutrients are based on the serving size indicated.
-So if you eat two servings, double the calories, fat, sodium, etc. Don’t just assume that there is one serving in every package.
+A serving size tells you how much you’re consuming with each serving.
+So, if you eat two servings, double the nutritional values listed.
+Don’t just assume that there is one serving in every package.

 Calories are a unit of measurement related to energy.
 When you consume more calories than you use, the excess is stored in your body, leading to weight gain.
-Only 20-30 percent of your calories should come from fat.
+Only 20 to 30 percent of your daily calories should come from fat.

 Contrary to their reputation, fats are actually important nutrients.
 However, not all fats are the same.
-Mono- or polyunsaturated fats are the best choices.
-Saturated fats should be eaten sparingly.
-And you should avoid trans fat.
+Monounsaturated fats and polyunsaturated fats are the best choices for their health benefits.
+Saturated fats should be consumed sparingly, and trans fats should be avoided at all costs.

-According to the FDA, most Americans don’t get enough dietary fiber, vitamin A, vitamin C, calcium, and iron in their diets.
-Foods that are high in these nutrients are good for your health.
+According to the FDA, most Americans don’t get enough dietary fiber, vitamin A, vitamin C, calcium, or iron in their diets.
+Many foods that are high in these nutrients are good for your health.

-Eating too much of these nutrients may increase your risk of certain chronic diseases, like heart disease, some cancers, or high blood pressure.
-Limit your intake to the recommended daily values listed at the bottom of the food label.
+Eating too much of these nutrients may increase your risk of certain chronic conditions, like heart disease, some cancers, and high blood pressure.
+Limit your intake to the recommended daily values listed on the food label.

-It’s important to look at the ingredients as well.
-Foods with less than half a gram of trans fat per serving can be listed as 0 trans fat.
-But if the ingredients contain the term “partially hydrogenated,” the food has trans fat.
-Added sugar can also go by other names, including high-fructose corn syrup, sucrose, maltose, dextrose, and maltodextrin, among others.
+It’s important to look carefully at the ingredients list.
+Foods with less than half a gram of trans fat per serving can be listed as 0 grams of trans fat.
+But if the ingredients contain the term “partially hydrogenated oils,” the food has trans fat.
+Added sugar can also go by other names, including high-fructose corn syrup, sucrose, maltose, and dextrose, among others.
+Also keep in mind that ingredients are listed in order of prominence in the product.